It’s that time of year – Q1 budget planning! If evaluating marketing automation platforms is on your to-do list, here’s everything you need to know.

 - Could we use more data and insights about our customers, as well as the general consumer?

-For companies that struggle with any of the tasks above, or with staying ahead of their competition, it’s time to invest in marketing automation.
+For companies that struggle with any of the tasks above, or with staying ahead of their competition, it’s time to invest in marketing automation with the guidance of commercial video production who are the best in this field.

 How do I go about evaluating marketing automation platforms?